-On the heels of Governor DeSantis’ recent announcement that he’s forming a statewide committee to raise awareness of the 2020 Census, The Children’s Campaign is pledging to support Florida’s Census efforts through a Statewide Count All Kids Committee.
+On the heels of Governor DeSantis’ recent announcement that he’s forming a statewide committee to raise awareness of the 2020 Census, American Children’s Campaign is pledging to support Florida’s Census efforts through a Statewide Count All Kids Committee.

-“We’re very thankful the Governor has listened to the advocacy community and fully understands what’s at risk if we don’t count all people, and especially all kids, in the 2020 Census,” stated Roy Miller, president of The Children’s Campaign.
+“We’re very thankful the Governor has listened to the advocacy community and fully understands what’s at risk if we don’t count all people, and especially all kids, in the 2020 Census,” stated Roy Miller, president of American Children’s Campaign.
 “We’re currently reaching out to child advocacy groups, a diversity of leaders, faith-based groups and other statewide coalitions and organizations to join us in doing everything we can to augment this very important work.”

 Florida has had a statewide committee for at least the last three censuses: 1990, 2000 and 2010.
 The stakes are high for an accurate 2020 count because Congressional representation and federal dollars that flow to states and local communities for schools, child care, foster care, roads, emergency preparedness, job training and more are based on the Census.